sassoftware/sas-container-recipes/README.md

 of SAS workloads.
 Select a base SAS recipe and create custom containers with specific products or configurations – e.g, access to data sources, in-database code and scoring accelerators, or specific analytic capabilities.
-For more information see [SAS for Containers](http://support.sas.com/rnd/containers/).
+For more information, see [SAS for Containers](http://support.sas.com/rnd/containers/).

 <br>